-Lutherans Feeding Friends fights hunger in your community.
+Lutherans Feeding Friends provides food pantry assistance to fight hunger in your community

-Pantries, congregationally-based feeding ministries that previously provided emergency, intermittent help to families in need are now being increasingly relied on as a primary food source.
+Food pantries, which are congregationally based feeding ministries that previously provided emergency, intermittent help to New Jersey families in need are now being increasingly relied on as a primary food source.
 Shelves are emptying and lines for help are lengthening.

-Two kinds of action are required: a swift response to this pressing problem, and a long-range strategy that will help keep these feeding ministries operating efficiently for a long time to come.
+Two kinds of action are required: a swift response to this pressing problem, and a long-range strategy that will help keep these food pantries operating efficiently for a long time to come.

 Lutherans Feeding Friends, a grant-based program, is designed to provide financial assistance to support food pantries, soup kitchens, and other feeding programs.
 These ministries, generally run by Lutheran congregations, supply food to anyone who is hungry, regardless of religious affiliation.